-- Prep zucchini noodles and lay on tea towel to absorb excess moisture; set aside.
+- Prepare zucchini noodles and lay on tea towel to absorb excess moisture; set aside.

-- Toss about 1/4 cup of kale walnut pesto with zucchini noodles, adding more as desired.
+- Combine & serve: Toss about 1/4 cup of kale walnut pesto with zucchini noodles, adding more as desired.
 Serve with sliced cherry tomatoes and top with walnuts.

 Store leftover pesto in the refrigerator, use within about 2 weeks.